kvbc/kvbc/README.md

-I love C and Rust and dislike C++
+I love C and Rust
+Maining C++ and C# (currently learning)
-Currently learning C# and putting on hold some projects:
+Putting on hold some projects:
 - maincraft
 - cge
 - mpmp